-I’m Tara.
-I’ve been on an adventure with Jesus since middle school, and 17 years later, He’s still surprising me.
-I’ve moved 9 times in the last 8 years to strange and unexpected places (most recently back to Indiana), and God continues to amuse me as He writes my story.
-When I turned 30, I threw around the idea of starting a blog to chronicle all the awkward situations I seemed to find myself in, which seemed to be very specific to a person of my exact demographic.
-I figured people would get a kick out of the variety of this-could-only-happen-to-me encounters.
+When I turned 30, I started this blog to chronicle all of the awkward situations I found myself in, which seemed to be very specific to a person of my exact demographic.
+I figured people might get a kick out of the variety of this-could-only-happen-to-me encounters.

 I simultaneously celebrate and struggle with my stage of life on a regular basis, but I’ve realized that I’m not alone.
 When the job doesn’t work out or your car breaks down for the hundredth time or you get your heart broken into a thousand pieces or you have to move back in with your parents, the doubts start to creep in and make a home where there once was confidence.
-And sometimes there’s not a Bible verse that will make you feel better.
-Sometimes there’s no amount of prayer that can put your heart at ease.
+Sometimes life is lonely.
+A lot of times life is just hard.

 That’s the stuff I want to talk about.
 Because for every triumph, there are dozens of trials we’re afraid to share with the world.
 And I think we owe it to ourselves to share the whole story, not just the good parts.
 (But also the good parts!)

 Thanks for coming on this journey with me, friend.